Ordfin/Documentation/pages/suite/suite-fundamental-superalgos-concepts.md

 ---
-title:  "Fundamental  Concepts Inherent to Superalgos"
+title:  "Superalgos Fundamental Concepts"
 summary: "Superalgos breaks up complexity and describes the fundamental concepts that make up trading intelligence in hierarchies of nodes.
 Nodes may reference other nodes to access information in other hierarchies."
 sidebar: suite_sidebar
 permalink: suite-fundamental-superalgos-concepts.html
 ---

 Algorithmic trading is a data-driven application.
-It is the ability to derive intelligence from data—above all—that gives the data science approach entailed in systematic trading an edge over intuitive approaches associated with discretionary trading.
+It is the superior ability to derive intelligence from data&mdash;above all&mdash;that gives automated trading an edge over trading mnually.

-However, it would be wrong—simplistic—to assume that trading intelligence emerges from data science alone.
+However, it would be simplistic to assume that trading intelligence emerges from data alone.

 {% include callout.html type="success" content="Trading intelligence emerges from harnessing the interactions of multiple complex concepts." %}